grafana/grafana/docs/sources/http_api/data_source.md

 Proxies all calls to the actual data source.

-## Query a time series database by id
+## Query a time series data source by id

 Queries a time series data source having backend implementation.